yegor256/blog/_drafts/static.md

 {% endhighlight %}

 I think it's obvious what this test is doing.
-First, in `prepare()`, it creates a "test fixture", of type `Folder`.
-It is used in all three tests as an argument for `Metrics` constructor.
-The real class under test here is `Metrics`, while `this.folder` is something we need in order to test it.
+First, in `prepare()`, it creates a "test fixture" of type `Folder`.
+That is used in all three tests as an argument for the `Metrics` constructor.
+The real class being tested here is `Metrics` while `this.folder` is something we need in order to test it.

 What's wrong with this test?
-There is one serious issue &mdash;
+There is one serious issue:
 **coupling** between test methods.
 Test methods (and all tests in general) must be perfectly isolated from each other.
 This means that changing one test must not affect any others.
-In this example it is not the case.
+In this example, that is not the case.
-When I want to change `countsWords()` test, I have to change the internals of `before()`, which will affect the other method in the test "class".
+When I want to change the `countsWords()` test, I have to change the internals of `before()`, which will affect the other method in the test "class".

 With all due respect to JUnit, the idea of creating test fixtures in `@Before` and `@After` is wrong, mostly because it encourages developers to couple test methods.

-Here is how we can improve our test and make test methods isolated:
+Here is how we can improve our test and isolate test methods:

 {% highlight java %}
 public final class MetricsTest {